chriscodex/Speech-To-Text-Go/README.md

 ```
 Note:
 - timeToWait is the waiting time for the API to do the conversion, usually it is 30% of the total duration of the audio, so modify it according to the duration of your audio.
+- audioName is the name of your audio, you should consider putting the format of your audio.